xwi88/log4go/README.md

 # log4go

-all-powerful log for go with go module support
+The simple but powerful log for go.

 ## TODO